arabcoders/watchstate/README.md

 We have recently re-worked how the `backend:create` command works, and we no longer generate random name for invalid backends names or usernames.
 We do a normalization step to make sure the name is valid.
 This should help with the confusion of having random names.
-This means if you re-run the `backend:create` you most likely will get a different name then before.
+This means if you re-run the `backend:create` you most likely will get a different name than before.
 So, we suggest to re-run the command with `--re-create` flag.
 This flag will delete the current sub-users, and regenerate updated config files.

 We have also added new guard for the command, so if you already generated your sub-users, re-running the command will